 If you have suffered from pseudotumor cerebri or any other negative side effects associated with Mirena IUD, you may be eligible to seek compensation through a personal injury or product liability claim against its manufacturer, Bayer Pharmaceuticals.
 A successful case may provide you with compensation that helps pay for medical expenses, lost wages due to medical and health issues, and emotional pain and suffering.
 Our Kansas City Mirena attorneys are looking into cases for clients around the state and country.

-Contact Bertram & Graf, L.L.C. if you think you have a product liability case involving Mirena birth control.
+Contact Bertram & Graf, L.L.C. if you think you have a case involving Mirena birth control.